abTEM/doc/docs/intro.md

 :link-type: ref
 **Getting started**

 New to *ab*TEM?
-Visit our getting started guides.
-They will introduce you to *ab*TEM's main concepts and provide links to basic examples.
+Visit our guides for getting started.
+They will introduce you to *ab*TEM's main concepts, help you install the code, and provide links to basic examples.
 :::

 :::{grid-item-card}